- DHL Express worldwide tracked shipping

 - 4-hour rush available for Passport

 When a client books us for a Passport → Hawaiian conversion, it almost always sits inside a bigger life decision — moving, marrying, buying, hiring, inheriting — and the file simply cannot bounce.
-From freshly-minted graduates packing for a master's programme abroad to families completing decades-old estate matters, our in-house MFA-accepted translator on our in-house panel delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the chapters that follow are deliberately concrete: numbers, hours, named offices, named stamps — no abstractions — so you can scope the job before you commit.
+From freshly-minted graduates packing for a master's programme abroad to families completing decades-old estate matters, the file is drafted by MFA-accepted translator on our in-house panel working in-house, to the standard the Thai MFA, the Bangkok embassy and the destination registry each apply in turn; you'll find the workflow, fixed-fee bands, supporting checklists and the bilingual glossary we apply on every Hawaiian file below.

-Our Hawaiian desk has handled thousands of Passport cases for purposes ranging from bank account opening abroad, power of attorney overseas, notarized true copies.
-Each case is logged, dual-reviewed and quality-controlled against the standards published by the Department of Consular Affairs and the destination authority.
-Below you will find authoritative pricing, a step-by-step legalisation workflow, regional notes specific to Hawaiian reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Passport.
+Our Hawaiian desk handles Passport cases week in, week out, for purposes ranging from power of attorney overseas, notarized true copies, bank account opening abroad.
+Every file is registered under a case number, checked twice, and measured against the published requirements of the Department of Consular Affairs and the receiving authority.
+Below you will find a step-by-step legalisation workflow, regional notes specific to Hawaiian reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Passport.

 Why a specialist Hawaiian translator matters for Passport